ESA-APEx/apex_geospatial_explorer_configs/workshop/workshop.md

  ### Did you remember to export?

- As we noted earlier, its a good idea to export your config periodically in case you accidentally closed your web browser.
-If you haven't now would be a good dime
+ > As we noted earlier, its a good idea to export your config periodically in case you accidentally closed your web browser.
+If you haven't now would be a good time

 ## Part 2 - Web Services (WMS / WMTS / STAC) and PRR